VouDoo/Portal/README.md

 # Portal

-Portal is a PowerShell module that contains a collection of functions for managing remote connections from your terminal.
+Portal is a PowerShell module that contains a collection of functions for managing and opening remote connections from your terminal.

 _It is a very (very) simplified version of tools like mRemoteNG or MobaXterm._